hanishtharwani123/AZURE_MERN_HOSTING/Readme.md

-# MERN Stack Web App Deployment on Azur
+# MERN Stack Web App Deployment on Azure

 This repository contains the necessary steps and code to deploy a MERN (MongoDB, Express.js, React, Node.js) web application on Microsoft Azure.
 Follow the instructions below to set up and deploy your MERN stack web app.